jlharing/piServo/README.md

 # piServo
-Raspberry Pi Classes for controling Adafruit PWM Boards
+Raspberry Pi C++ Classes for controling servos on Adafruit PWM Boards.

 This work is based off of and an extention of Adafruit_PWWMServoDriver
 I replaced the Wire library calls with wiringPi calls.